bryanwweber/bibtextomd/README.md

 ---

     -h, --help: Print the help and exit
-    -o=filename, --output=filename: Set the filename of the markdown output -b=filename, --bibfile=filename: Set the filename of the BibTeX input
+    -o filename, --output=filename: Set the filename of the markdown output -b filename, --bibfile=filename: Set the filename of the BibTeX input